 Sleep is very, very important to us.
 Our busy lives (and technology addiction) cause seemingly perennial exhaustion—making the little time we allow for sleep imperative to maintaining sanity.
-Our interest in a good night's rest knows no end, creating intrigue around subjects like the best temperature for sleep, our sleep position, teas that help come bedtime, and the best calming beauty products.
+Our interest in a good night's rest knows no end, creating intrigue around subjects like the best temperature for sleep, our sleep position, essential oils that help come bedtime, and the best calming beauty products.
 We've even researched how to function on no sleep because, well, it happens.

 Now, we're interested in GABA and its favorable effect on our sleeping schedules and occasional insomnia.
 Not sure what GABA is?
 Don't worry—we weren't either.
 Below, find the science-backed information we found most helpful.

 GABA (gamma-Aminobutyric acid) is a naturally occurring chemical compound produced in your brain, and, according to a recent study, helps to relax your body as well as your mind.
 "After 60 minutes of administration," the clinical trial's abstract reads, "GABA significantly increases alpha waves and decreases beta waves compared to water or L-theanine.
 These findings denote that GABA not only induces relaxation but also reduces anxiety."

 Low levels of it may lead to stress and insomnia.

 According to recent sleep studies, GABA levels are up to 30% lower in people suffering from insomnia.
 Similarly, GABA levels are also lower in patients with depression or mood disorders.
 (FYI: Experts let us in on the best vitamins for anxiety.)

 Sleep aids support GABA but don't actually include the compound.